cloudydaiyz/cloudydaiyz/TECH_TALKS.md

 # Tech Talks 🖥

-I believe that spreading knowledge any way you can encourages a healthy future for software engineering.
-Tech Talks are a way for me to accomplish this by sharing information that, while may not be as promoted, is still highly valuable.
+Spreading knowledge any way you can encourages growth and innovation.
+Tech Talks are a way for me to contribute by sharing valuable insights in software engineering.

 This repository contains a list of all the tech talks that I've led.